sd2020spring/sd2020spring.github.io/pages/policies.md

 * The student did not turn anything in.

 Each assignment should be graded on each of these 3 axes.
 The final assignment grade will be based on a weighted average of each of these 3 grades with weights as follows: functionality 60%, documentation 20%, style 20%.

+2019 update: Thanks to the Context and Ethics summer team for helpful suggestions to the syllabus